ashamsilva/AdvML/Final/index.md

 <img src="images/final.jpeg" width="400" height="60" alt="hi" class="inline"/>

-In conclusion, the predictions we make are a linear combination of the actual observed values of the dependent variable and by using locally weighted regression we obtained the predicted y as a different linear combination of the values of y.
+The predictions we make are a linear combination of the actual observed values of the dependent variable and by using locally weighted regression we obtained the predicted y as a different linear combination of the values of y.

 ### Locally Weighted Regression Boosted (Boosted by both Decision Tree and Random Forest )
-The boosting process for locally weighted regressions allows for t For a locally weighted regressor, F, and the observation x_i, we are able to predict F(x_i).
+The boosting process for locally weighted regressions allows for a more accurate model to be constructed.
+For a locally weighted regressor, F, and the observation x_i, we are able to predict F(x_i).
 For boosted regressions, F is always considered a weak learner so we train an additional model (h) so the new output becomes yi – F(x_i) and it is likely that the new regressor, F + H, is better than F.

 ### Decision Tree
 Decision trees are the basis of Random Forest Regressors.
 It is based on a tree structure that utilizes training data to make predictions.
 Decision trees form a decision path that is followed.
 This is a recursive process in which the trees separate into homogenous nodes as they follow the decision path until it reaches the terminal node.
 The image below shows the generic structure of a decision tree.